Rate-Distortion Theory in Coding for Machines and its Application: Rate-Distortion Theory for Machines

 \subsection{Traditional Rate-Distortion Theory}

 In traditional digital compression settings, an input $x\in\mathbfcal{X}$ (such as an image, video, or audio) is encoded, usually for the purpose of storage or transmission.
-It is common to separate between lossless compression, where the input is perfectly reconstructed after decoding, and lossy compression where some level of distortion is acceptable after decoding.
-In both settings, a coding scheme should minimize the size of the encoded representation, often measured in bits per sample (known as bit-rate. or simply rate).
-The minimum achievable bit-rate for lossless coding of a discrete RV $X$ is given by its entropy~\cite{Cover_Thomas_2006}: where $p_X(x)$ is the probability of occurrence of the input $x$.\footnote{The use of $\log_2$ here ensures that the entropy is measured in bits.
-Other bases for the logarithm, such as $e$ or $10$, are acceptable as well, and lead to different units for the entropy such as nats and bans respectively.} In lossy compression, the rate clearly depends on the acceptable level of distortion, leading to the following formulation: given an input $X\in\mathbfcal{X}$, an approximation $\widehat{X}\sim p_{\widehat{X}|X}(\hat{x}|x)$, and a measure of distortion between two observations $d(x,\hat{x})$, the minimal achievable rate~\cite{Cover_Thomas_2006} that allows an expected distortion no more than $D$ is given by:
+It is common to separate between lossless compression, where the input is perfectly reconstructed after decoding; and lossy compression where some level of distortion is acceptable after decoding.
+In both settings, a coding scheme should minimise the size of the encoded representation, often measured in bits per sample.
+The minimum achievable bitrate for lossless coding of a discrete RV, $X$, is given by its entropy~\cite{Cover_Thomas_2006}: $H(X) = -\sum_{x\in\mathbfcal{X}}p_X(x)\log_2\left(p_X(x)\right),$ where $p_X(x)$ is the probability of occurrence of the input $x$.\footnote{The use of $\log_2$ here ensures that the entropy is measured in bits.
+Other logarithm bases, such as $e$ or $10$, are also acceptable, and lead to different units for entropy such as nats and bans respectively.} In lossy compression, the rate clearly depends on the acceptable level of distortion, leading to the following formulation: given an input $X\in\mathbfcal{X}$, an approximation $\widehat{X}\sim p_{\widehat{X}|X}(\hat{x}|x)$, and a measure of distortion between two observations $d(x,\hat{x})$, the minimal achievable rate~\cite{Cover_Thomas_2006} that allows an expected distortion no more than $D$ is given by:

-Above, $I(X;\widehat{X})$ is the Mutual Information (MI)~\cite{Cover_Thomas_2006} between the reconstruction and the input, and $R(D)$ is commonly known as the rate-distortion function.
+Above, $I(X;\widehat{X})$ is the Mutual Information~\cite{Cover_Thomas_2006} between the reconstruction and the input, and $R(D)$ is commonly known as the rate-distortion function.
 In traditional rate-distortion analysis, the distortion function is chosen to reflect the perceptual degradation in the quality of \emph{input} reconstruction, for example the squared $\ell_2$ error: $\|x-\hat{x}\|_2^2$.